TACC/coe-332-sp23/docs/unit04/intro_to_flask.rst

 What will we need to do to implement the function?
 The implementation will require two
 steps:

 1) Read the data into Python from the JSON file.
+(What Python library will you use for this step?)
 2) Return the result of step 1).

 Finally, once we have implemented the function, let's test it using ``curl``.